leod/posh/README.md

 # posh

+`posh` is a library for fully type-safe graphics programming.

+## Background

 `posh` is an experiment: can we use Rust to statically check the type safety of draw calls and their interaction with shader code?
 Can we do so without losing much on ergonomics? `posh` approaches this problem by requiring shaders to be